-Recorder study programme at the Amsterdam Conservatory is planned in blocks ('BlokfluitBLOK'),
+Recorder study programme at the Conservatorium van Amsterdam is planned in blocks ('BlokfluitBLOK'),

 concentrating all lessons in one week each month,

 during which attention is paid to all aspects of